Cruise Hacking Guide: How I Saved $1,160 Using Credit Cards

-Cruise hacking is a subset of travel hacking.
-And if the concept of travel hacking is new to you, here’s the deal: Travel hacking is simply the art of maximizing loyalty and travel reward points so you can get discounted (and most times free) hotels, flights, car rentals and cruises.
-And before I share the actual mechanics of how I scored a $1160 rebate on an upcoming cruise, a little context.
+If the concept of travel hacking is new to you, here’s the deal: Travel hacking is simply the art of maximizing loyalty and travel reward points so you can get discounted (and most times free) hotels, flights, car rentals, and cruises.

-For the past three years, my wife and I have celebrated New Years in Europe.
-Our trips included stops in Glasgow, Manchester, London, Paris, Brussels and Amsterdam.
-While all these cities offer unforgettable experiences, moving from hotel to hotel mid-trip is exhausting.
-That’s what prompted us to explore the possibility of spending our next European New Year on a cruise.
-A cruise allows you to visit popular destinations, while also keeping the same hotel room.
+That’s what prompted us to explore the possibility of spending our next European New Year’s on a cruise.
+A cruise allows you to visit popular destinations while keeping the same hotel room.

 cruise hacking